 Lars Lindstrom (Ryan Gosling) is a quiet and somewhat asocial man.
 He lives in a garage next to the house of his brother Gus (Paul Schneider), and has a crippling fear of personal interaction.
 A coworker, Margo (Kelli Garner), is interested in him, but he avoids anything more than brief encounters.

 One day, Lars comes to Gus's door and announces he's met a girl over the internet – a sweet, wheelchair-bound missionary named Bianca.
 Gus and his expecting wife, Karin (Emily Mortimer), readily agree that she can stay over.
 But the "girl" turns out to be a bit less... alive than they imagined.
 It seems that Lars has finally gone crazy, and has fallen in love with a Real Doll sex doll, believing she's a real woman.

-After taking Bianca and Lars to see the family doctor/psychologist, Gus and Karin are told that, for whatever reason, Lars has convinced himself that Bianca is alive.
-Trying to tell him otherwise would only hurt his already fragile mental condition.
+After taking Bianca and Lars to see the family doctor/psychologist Dagmar (Patricia Clarkson), she tells Gus and Karin that, for whatever reason, Lars has convinced himself that Bianca is alive and trying to tell him otherwise would only hurt his already fragile mental condition.
 So they, and the rest of their small town, all agree to play along with the illusion simply to make Lars feel at home with his new love.

 This film provides examples of:

-- Death of the Hypotenuse: Bianca; could also be seen as Murder the Hypotenuse, as Lars was the one who said she was dying
+- Death of the Hypotenuse: Bianca.
+Her "death" could also be seen as Murder the Hypotenuse, as Lars was the one who said she was dying.

-- Hates Being Touched: Played very much not for laughs, Lars' mind interprets any kind of physical contact as pain.
+- Hates Being Touched: Played very much not for laughs, Lars's mind interprets any kind of physical contact as pain.

 - I Have This Friend: Bianca, like Lars, lost both of her parents at a young age - her mother even died in childbirth.